Swapping your European getaway for a luxurious staycation? This is your guide to glamping in Yorkshire.

 The Shepherd Huts at West Hale Gate have clean-cut, muted pastel interiors with a cosy vintage feel.
 You can expect a plush double bed and a fully-fitted kitchen unit complete with stacks of Emma Bridgewater crockery.
 Why not complete your glamping experience with a dip in the private hot tub with your complimentary bottle of bubbly?
 The Yorkshire Coast is just a stone’s throw away, with Filey and Bridlington on your doorstep, as well as a smattering of local walks that will take you from Flamborough Head to Danes Dyke Nature Reserve.

 West Hale Gate Glamping, Grindale Road, Burton Fleming, East Riding of Yorkshire YO25 3HR.
-Shepherd Huts start at £225 for two nights.
-Find out about their new safety measures.
+Shepherd Huts start at £315 for two nights.
+Open now.

 Escape it all with an off-the-grid-getaway in one of Yurtshire Fountains’ four luxury Yurts, nestled in a huge meadow just one mile from Fountains Abbey and Studley Park World Heritage Site.
 There may be no electricity but you still have everything you need, from private kitchen facilities to a gas-powered shower.
 Not to mention the all-important hot tub, which you can enjoy under the stars.
 Why not order a food package filled with locally sourced meat?
 You can cook it yourself on the barbecue in your private decking area.

 Yurtshire Fountains, Yew Tree House, Aldfield, Ripon, North Yorkshire, HG4 3BE.
 Yurts start at £216 for two nights.
-Find out about their new safety measures.
+Open now.

 If you want a glamping pod your pooch can stay in, look no further than Bracken Burrows.
 In this spectacular location, you’ll be surrounded by the Yorkshire countryside and you can enjoy it in relative luxury.
 From hobs and a coffee machine to a wet room with a loo, each pod is comfortable and well-equipped – one even has an eco hot tub.
 You’ll be at the edge of the Yorkshire Wolds so you can explore the rolling hills and tackle the popular Minster Way walk, or head to Kilnwick Park one mile down the road.
 Prefer the beach?
 Bridlington is just a 30-minute drive away.

 Bracken Burrows, Bracken Cottage, Kilnwick, Driffield, East Riding of Yorkshire, YO25 9JQ.
-The Pods start at £160 for two nights.
-Find out about their new safety measures.
+The Pods start at £220 for two nights.
+Open now.

 High Oaks Grange